InnerSourceCommons/InnerSourcePatterns/meta/pattern-system.md

 * C: Culture

 Each of these programs have some unique characteristics.
-E.g., sometimes in Product Development, the open-source characteristic of voluntariness has to be sacrificed to ensure that sufficient development resources are dedicated to meet customer commitments and schedules.
+E.g., sometimes in Product Development, the open source characteristic of voluntariness has to be sacrificed to ensure that sufficient development resources are dedicated to meet customer commitments and schedules.
 Similarly, there might be a need to limit code visibility/transparency for certain very proprietary products while